lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 As you can see, in the `main` method, we just start our render/game engine, modeled by the `Engine` class.
 This class requires, in its constructor, the name of the application and a reference to the class which will implement the application logic.
-This is controlled by an interface `IAppLogic` which defines four methods:
+This is controlled by an interface `IGameLogic` which defines four methods:

 - `cleanup`: Which is invoked when the application finished to properly release the acquired resources.
 - `init`: Invoked upon application startup to create the required resources (meshes, textures, etc.).